 One of the more critical components of the new system will be a redesign of the employer reporting process.
-Our intent is to increase the frequency that employers report, moving from quarterly to monthly reporting.
+Our intent is to increase the frequency that employers report.
 Increasing the reporting frequency will decrease the lag time between employer payroll processing and contributions posting to member accounts.

 While we are still in the infancy of this project, some possible changes that could occur include the type and amount of data that PEBA collects.
 Gathering additional data upfront will help ensure that PEBA has an accurate work history for members.
 It will also reduce the need for additional information from employers when members retire, request refunds or die since information will already be available for the calculation of benefits.